 1955 Monaco Grand Prix

 Stirling Moss was leading with 20 laps to go when his Mercedes engine failed.
-That would have left Alberto Ascari in the lead but, distracted by his sudden upswing the fortunes, he entered the harbourfront chicane too fast.
-Realising his error, he opted to aim his Lancia into the sea rather than the barriers.
-After a few seconds, he popped up to the surface and was recovered by a nearby boat with just a broken nose.
-It turned out to be the final race for the double world champion - four days later he died in a testing accident at Monza.
+That would have left Alberto Ascari in the lead but he’d accidentally entered the harbourfront chicane a bit too fast.
+Realising his error, he opted to aim his Lancia into the sea rather than the barriers as the car plunged into the water.
+Some divers jumped in to go and fetch him but after a few seconds, Ascari popped up to the surface all on his own, and was recovered onto a nearby boat with just a broken nose.
+It turned out to be the final race for the double world champion – four days later he died in a testing accident at Monza.

 The race was won by Maurice Trintignant ahead of Eugenio Castellotti, with Jean Behra and Cesare Perdisa sharing a drive to third place.